Top 7 Common Stormwater Inspection Mistakes And What To Do

 Proper storage and recycling of these materials will come up in the inspection and are often a source of fines and other negative consequences due to the cluttered nature of worksites.

 In addition, washouts from concrete, oils, and other toxic materials should be securely stored, clearly marked, and recycled to avoid mixing washout water with stormwater runoff.
-Failing to follow these practices or incorporating them into your SWPPP can cause you to fail your inspection and lead to possible stormwater pollution.
+Failing to follow or incorporate these practices into your SWPPP can cause you to fail your inspection and lead to possible stormwater pollution.

 7. Improper or Outdated BMPs